 Run a Mobile-Friendly test; this is especially important with Mobile-first indexing.
 If you have any errors, Google Search Console will alert you.
 So it’s essential to have GSC adequately set up.

 Optimize your Site Structure, ensuring all content is well organized (silo’d).

 Add Internal linking; this process will help improve your PageRank score, help readers find related content, and maximize your crawl budget.

-Before starting, agree on a URL structure, it is crucial to have a consistent layout throughout the site.
+Before starting, to agree on a URL structure, it is crucial to have a consistent layout throughout the site.